abbasidd/DOCS/README.md

 ## command to run omnia
 >`omnia`

-You can execute either the "feed" or "relay" command according to the configuration file.
+You can execute either the "feed" or "relay" omnia according to the configuration file.
 ## sample config for Feed

  ``` json